mhaidar70/circuit-python/README.md

  Wiring is really simple just plug in a USB wire to the board and the computer.

 ### Reflection
 I didn't have any problems with this assignment because it was an easy one.
+My mind got refreshed and I remembered how to do Engineering stuff.